+Guarantees of origin are certificates to show an end customer that an amount of electricity is produced from a specific source.
 Guarantees of origin were first introduced in the 2001 Renewable Energy Directive (2001/77/EC), which entitled all producers of renewable electricity to obtain guarantees of origin.
 These provisions were retained in the 2009 directive (2009/28/EC), and extended to heating and cooling produced from renewable sources.

 Guarantees of origin are tradable.
 In Norway, production plants are accredited for the guarantee of origin scheme for a five-year period, after which they must obtain new accreditation.
 Guarantees of origin are issued by individual countries, but many of the EU and EFTA states, including Norway, have joined forces to ensure that there is an international standardised system for recording trading in guarantees of origin.
+In Europe this is coordinated by AiB.
 Statnett is responsible for the Norwegian registry, and the Norwegian Water Resources and Energy Directorate is the supervisory authority for the scheme.
 Guarantees of origin can be used for marketing purposes, but are not a form of support that can be expected to trigger the development of new production capacity.
 Some countries, including Norway, have made arrangements for using guarantees of origin in electricity disclosure (sometimes known as ‘electricity labelling’).
 Requirements for electricity suppliers to provide information on the origin of the electricity they sell, i.e. the fuel mix used in production, follow from the Internal Energy Market Directive.
 However, EU legislation does not require companies to use guarantees of origin for this purpose – another option that is available is to use production statistics for this purpose.